LEGAL AND PRIVACY

 • Treasury operations.

-How to make an FOI application
+How to make an FOI Application

 Before submitting an application, WATC encourages applicants to discuss their request with the FOI Coordinator.
 This discussion will also clarify the FOI process and determine what information and documents are freely available.
 All applications requesting access to information should: